Is avocado good for you?: 8 impressive health benefits

 Niacin is a form of vitamin B3, produced in the body from tryptophan and found in protein-containing food.
-It’s used for circulation problems, migraine headache, Meniere’s syndrome and other causes of dizziness.
-In addition, it reduces the diarrhea associated with cholera.
+It’s used for circulation problems, migraine headaches, Meniere’s syndrome, and other causes of dizziness.
+In addition, it reduces diarrhea associated with cholera.

 Carotenoids, Lutein, Zeaxanthin

 Plant pigments found in the macula of the eye.
 Some research suggests lutein may help maintain healthy eyesight as we age.
-Lutein is a carotenoid that may be associated with a lower risk of eye diseases and may help maintain the health of skin.
+Lutein is a carotenoid that may be associated with a lower risk of eye diseases and may help maintain skin health.
 Avocados contain some of the highest levels of lutein and zeaxanthin per serving of any fruit or vegetable.

 Zinc is a nutrient found in cells throughout the body to help the immune system.
-136 mdg per 50g serving.
+136 mg per 50g serving.

 Copper works with iron to help the body form red blood cells and aid iron absorption.
 Moreover, it helps keep the bloodvessels, nerves, immune system, and bones healthy.

 Potassium replaces essential electrolytes lost through sweat.
 It reduces the harmful effects of sodium on blood pressure.
 A medium banana (126g) contains 451mg of potassium.